Antenna Interface Standards Group: Background

-Experience with AISG v2 has shown that improvements in the way the standard is written were needed to ensure more uniform standard implementation between antenna line device vendors.
+Experience with AISG v2 has shown that improvements in the way the standard is written were needed to ensure more uniform standard implementation between antenna vendors (secondary's) and OEM vendors (primary's).
 Interoperability testing is another area where experience has shown that an interoperability testing is an area where improved standard with better support for it would be beneficial.

 Targets

 AISG v3.0 has been designed to address the above challenges.

 AISG v3.0 new features

 Platform

-A standard, unified, simplified and easily expandable platform that allows ALD vendors to create antenna line devices that contain different types of subunits which work together well and are easy to install and operate.
+A standard, unified, simplified and easily expandable platform that allows ALD (Antenna Line Device) vendors to create antenna line devices that contain different types of subunits which work together well and are easy to install and operate.
 This platform supports modern complex base station sites and easy fault finding in the field.

 Improved specification

 Differing AISG v2 implementations from different vendors have shown the need for more detailed specification.